What is Functional Strength Training?

-Functional Strength Training Alexandria VA involves exercise techniques that mimic movements performed in everyday life, outdoor activities, or in a sport.
+Functional Strength Training involves exercise techniques that mimic movements performed in everyday life, outdoor activities, or in a sport.
 This training technique involves the use of numerous tools to build the movement patterns such as: Kettle Bells, Viprs, TRX, Barbell, Dumbbell, Sandbags, Sleds, Ropes, Medicine Balls.

 Benefits of Functional Training include: